gdey/chi-render/README.md

 the request and response payloads make up the contract between your server and the clients calling on it.

-Typically in a REST API application, you will have your data models (objects/structs) that hold lower-level runtime application state, and at times you need to assemble, decorate, hide or transform the representation before responding to a client.
+Typically, in a REST API application, you will have your data models (objects/structs) that hold lower-level runtime application state, and at times you need to assemble, decorate, hide or transform the representation before responding to a client.
 That server output (response payload) structure, is also likely the input structure to